BogdanOlar/cf-dns-rs/README.md

 # `A` records will be updated)
 IPV4_ENDPOINT=https://api.ipify.org
 #IPV6_ENDPOINT=https://api6.ipify.org

+# Timeout interval between IP change checks.
+An interval of `0`
+# will cause the app to only run once and then exit.
+If the
+# repeat interval is not defined, then it defaults to `0`
+REPEAT_INTERVAL_SECONDS=60

 # Cloudflare zone ID (see your account's "Overview" page to get
 # the zone ID)